 EDUCATORS MUST RESPOND

 It is not enough, then, to teach students how to ferret out falsehoods.
 It is critical, yes, but more is needed.
 We must set the context.
 We must explain the importance of a free press.
 We must explain the core principles of our Founding Fathers.
 We must point out how rulers around the world and throughout history have attacked the press in order to subjugate the citizenry.
 We must make clear that a free press is never the enemy of the people.
-And yes, we have to risk upsetting some people by making clear that the President is frighteningly wrong.
+And yes, we have to risk upsetting some people by making clear that Trump was frighteningly wrong.